minprog/platforms/django/lectures/sql/index.md

 Although our data is now more efficiently stored, it seems like it may be harder to query our data.
 Thankfully, SQL has a [JOIN](https://www.w3schools.com/sql/sql_join.asp) query where we can combine two tables for the purposes of another query.

-For example, let’s say we want to find the origin, destination, and first name of every trip a passenger is taking.
-Also for simplicity in this table, we’re going to be using the unoptimized `passengers` table that includes the flight id, first name, and last name.
+For example, let's say we want to find the origin, destination, and first name of every trip a passenger is taking.
+Also for simplicity in this table, we're going to be using the unoptimized `passengers` table that includes the flight id, first name, and last name.
 The first part of this query looks fairly familiar:

     SELECT first, origin, destination
     FROM ...